The Ketchup Song (Aserejé): Background and composition

-In selecting the tracks for the group's debut album, Liminha went to a meeting with Sony representatives from around the world and commented that he needed a repertoire for a group that would release in Brazil, receiving the song "Asereje" from Spain.
-The song, however, nearly did not make it to the album.
-"The list of songs was ready when I heard about 'Ragatanga'", said Alexandre Schiavo, vice president of marketing for Sony Music Brasil.

-Hence, Rick Bonadio made a version and transformed it into "Ragatanga", whose chorus, "Aserehe ra de re De hebe tu de hebere seibiunouba mahabi", does not mean anything, according to Schiavo.
-In Schiavo's explanation, it is the crap that people who do not know English usually sing.
-"The thing that Las Ketchup teenagers invented", he says.
-Bonadio says: "The secret of a good version is to have fidelity to the original, not to try to invent".
-The Brazilian version has a mix of Spanish and Portuguese since it counts on the participation of Las Ketchup.
+When selecting tracks for the group's debut album, Liminha, in a meeting with Sony representatives from around the world, expressed the need for a repertoire tailored for a Brazilian release.
+This led to the inclusion of the song "Aserejé" from Spain, though it nearly didn't make the cut.
+According to Alexandre Schiavo, marketing's vice president for Sony Music Brasil, the album's song list was finalized until the last minute when "Aserejé" caught their attention.
+Rick Bonadio then crafted a version transforming it into "Ragatanga", featuring a chorus—"Aserehe ra de re De hebe tu de hebere seibiunouba mahabi"—that, according to Schiavo, holds no specific meaning, akin to the gibberish sung by those unfamiliar with English.
+Bonadio emphasized the importance of fidelity to the original song rather than attempting to reinvent it.
+The Brazilian rendition blends Spanish and Portuguese, with the participation of Las Ketchup.

 Commercial performance

 "Ragatanga" became a viral success in Brazil, winning the charts quickly.
-The song reached the first position of the radios, remaining for 11 consecutive weeks in the first place.
+The song reached the longest-reigning number one on the Brazilian Charts with 11 weeks.

 Legacy

-"Ragatanga" was a resounding hit in Brazil, making Rouge not only popular in Brazil, but in some other parts of the world.
-The single was taken as the song that boosted sales of the band's first album.
-In two months in the stores, the album reached the mark of 730,000 sold copies and became favorite to the title of commercial champion of 2002.
+"Ragatanga" was a resounding hit in Brazil, making Rouge not only popular in the country, but in some other parts of the world.
+The single was taken as the song that boosted sales of the band's debut album.
+After only two months of hitting the stores, the album reached the mark of 730,000 sold copies and became favorite to the title of commercial champion of 2002.
 Besides, the song did not leave the top of the charts.
 The song was also considered as the reason for the tickets for the group's debut concert on 14 November 2002, at ATL Hall in Rio de Janeiro, to be sold out.
 By that time, the album had already reached the mark of 950,000 copies.

 Billboard magazine ran a photo story of Rouge in the October 2002 issue.
 The report showed production details, a crossover of hits on the radio, and talks a little about the first tour they did for Brazil.
-In addition to talking about the hits "Ragatanga" and "Não Dá pra Resistir", he also spoke about the international career, in which Rouge performed in Argentina with great success, and the intention to launch the group's CD in Chile and Peru.
+In addition to talking about the hits "Ragatanga" and "Não Dá pra Resistir", they also spoke about their international career, with Rouge performing in Argentina with great success, and the intention to launch the group's CD in Chile and Peru.

 Music video

 On 31 August 2002, the music video for "Ragatanga" premiered.
-The video for "Ragatanga" is simple, counting on the girls dancing the choreography of the song, on a giant stage, while the lyrics of the chorus are displayed in the clip.
-The participation of the band Las Ketchup in the video clip is obtained from the original music video.
-The choreography was also imported from Spain, but according to the girls, "We added a new movement, which is the sign of asking for a ride."
+The video is simple; it shows the group performing a choreographed dance at a nightclub, while the lyrics of the chorus are displayed in the video.
+The Las Ketchup make cameo appearances in the video, singing the chorus.
+The choreography was also imported from Spain, but according to the Rouge's members: "We added a new movement, which is the sign of asking for a ride."